 STRUCTURE AND INTENT OF THE FLIGHT REVIEW.
 (Excerpt from AC 61-98A) Index

-a.
+With the increasing complexity of the aviation operating environment, CFIs may want more specific guidance on how to structure and plan a flight review and develop contents which are tailored to the needs of the pilot being reviewed.
+The flight review is intended to be an industry-managed, FAA-monitored currency program.
+The CFI must be aware that the flight review is not a test or check ride, but an instructional service designed to assess a pilots knowledge and skills.a.
 Under 14 CFR Section 61.56(b) no person may act as pilot in command (PIC) of an aircraft unless within the preceding 24 calendar months that person has accomplished a successful flight review in an aircraft for which that pilot is rated, given by an appropriately rated instructor or other designated person.
 The objective of the flight review is to ensure that pilots who intend to act as PIC have the opportunity to ride with a flight instructor of their own choice within a specified period for appraisal of their pilot proficiency and to seek assistance or guidance if any deficiency is identified.

 b.
-Pilots and CFI’s are reminded that, under 14 CFR Section 61.56(f), a person who has satisfactorily completed one or more phases of the FAA-sponsored Pilot Proficiency Award Program within the preceding 24 calendar months need not accomplish the flight review requirements of this section.
-CFI’s should encourage pilots to participate in the FAA Pilot Proficiency Award Program (also known as the Wings Program), which is described in the current issue of AC 61-91, Pilot Proficiency Award Program.
+Pilots and CFIs are reminded that, under 14 CFR Section 61.56(f), a person who has satisfactorily completed one or more phases of the FAA-sponsored Pilot Proficiency Award Program within the preceding 24 calendar months need not accomplish the flight review requirements of this section.
+CFIs should encourage pilots to participate in the FAA Pilot Proficiency Award Program (also known as the Wings Program), which is described in the current issue of AC 61-91, Pilot Proficiency Award Program.

 c.
-Pilots and CFI’s should be aware that, under 14 CFR Section 61.56(e), pilots who have completed certain proficiency checks and ratings within the 24-month review period are not required to accomplish a separate flight review.
+Pilots and CFIs should be aware that, under 14 CFR Section 61.56(e), pilots who have completed certain proficiency checks and ratings within the 24-month review period are not required to accomplish a separate flight review.
 These accomplishments include satisfactory completion of pilot proficiency checks conducted by the FAA, an approved pilot check airman, or a U.S. Armed Force for a pilot certificate, rating, or operating privilege.
 However, the FAA recommends that pilots consider also accomplishing a review under some of these circumstances.
 For example, a pilot with an airplane single-engine land rating may have recently obtained a glider rating, but may still wish to consider obtaining a flight review in a single-engine airplane if the appropriate 24-month period has nearly expired.
-When approached by pilots seeking advice on such matters, CFI’s should consider the factors described in the following paragraphs.
+When approached by pilots seeking advice on such matters, CFIs should consider the factors described in the following paragraphs.

 PRE REVIEW CONSIDERATIONS.
 Index Before undertaking the review the CFI should interview the pilot to determine the nature of his or her flying and operating requirements.
 Elements to consider should include, but not be limited to, the following areas: